-Celtic sign Hyunjun Yang on five-year deal
+Celtic make winger Yang their third summer signing

 The 21-year-old joins from Gangwon FC for an undisclosed fee.

-An under-23 international, he was the K League young player of the year last season.
+An Under-23 forward, he was the K League young player of the year last season.

 "He's a player that we've looked at closely and who we think will further enhance our attacking options," said manager Brendan Rodgers.

-Hyunjun Yang is the third summer arrival at Celtic Park, following Marco Tilio and Odin Thiago Holm.
+Yang is the third summer arrival at Celtic Park, following Marco Tilio and Odin Thiago Holm.

 He joins compatriot Hyeongyu Oh at the Scottish champions, with midfielder Kwon Hyeok-kyu also strongly linked with a move to Glasgow.

-"I have spoken to Hyeongyu Oh who has already told me great things about the club and its supporters, so I can't wait to meet them and play in front of them," he told the club website.
+"I have spoken to Hyeongyu Oh, who has already told me great things about the club and its supporters, so I can't wait to meet them and play in front of them," he told the club website.

 "This is a move that I wanted to make and so it is great to be here in Scotland now as a Celtic player."